-- "Microsoft SQL Server Databases Overview" below - "Manually Creating the OMi Databases" below
+- "Microsoft SQL Server database overview" below - "Manually creating the OMi databases" below

-Microsoft SQL Server Databases Overview
+Microsoft SQL Server database overview

 OMi uses the Management, RTSM, and Event databases.

 During the OMi setup, new databases can be set up automatically by the setup procedure, or already existing databases can be used.
 Existing databases can either be created manually in advance (for example, due to organization security restrictions), or can be created by a previous installation of the same release of OMi.